-Thomas Mallon is the author of eight novels, including Watergate, Henry and Clara, Dewey Defeats Truman, and Fellow Travelers, and seven works of nonfiction.
-He is a frequent contributor to The New Yorker and The New York Times… More about Thomas Mallon
+THOMAS MALLON is the author of ten novels, including Henry and Clara, Dewey Defeats Truman, Fellow Travelers, and Watergate.
+Fellow Travelers has been made into a contemporary opera that is regularly performed throughout the United States.
+Mallon is a frequent contributor to The New Yorker and The New York Times… More about Thomas Mallon

 Visit other sites in the Penguin Random House Network